4. Write a Research Proposal

 You should be prepared to provide original documents or original certified copies of supporting documents at registration and upon request at any time.
 Failure to do so may result in your candidacy being rejected.

 If you have any questions about these requirements, please refer to our frequently asked questions.
-If you cannot find what you are looking for, please email PGR@nottingham.edu.cn.
+If you cannot find what you are looking for or encounter any technical difficulties in completing the application form, please email PGR@nottingham.edu.cn.
+Please quote your name and application number when sending an email for inquiry if you have submitted an application online.